opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 **Prerequisites:**

-Before we can run integration tests, we recommend dedicating a remote branch that you can repeatedly use to run integration tests on your forked workloads repository.
-You only need to perform these actions once.
+Before running integration tests, we recommend dedicating a remote branch in your forked OpenSearch Benchmark repository.
+You only need to perform these steps once.
+After you have set this branch up, you will use this branch whenever you need to run integration tests against workload changes from your forked workloads repository.

 1. In your forked OpenSearch Benchmark repository, create a separate branch that's based off of `main` and call it `test-forked-workloads`.
 2. In this branch, update two files -- `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` directory -- to point to the forked workloads repository containing your workload, similar to the output below.